Hot blue progenitors of stellar-mass black holes: Prospects for future searches

 The key observational requirement for detecting disappearing hot progenitors is deep, high-resolution imaging in blue/UV bands over a sufficiently large galaxy sample, followed by a long time baseline to identify the absence of previously detected sources.

 We summarise the theoretically expected signatures of BH formation, along with estimates for the maximum distance at which they could be detected, in Fig.\,\ref{fig:finding-BHs}.
 Explosive and electromagnetically bright events accompanying BH formation, such as GRBs, may be observed at very large distances, reaching Gpc scales \citep[e.g.][]{Levan2025}.
 The possible transients accompanying a failed supernova explosion may be observed up to several Mpc, while other messengers, such as neutrinos and GW signatures, are limited to nearby events \citep{Janka2012,Valtonen-Mattila2023ApJ,IceCube2024ApJ,Mueller2026GWreview}.
 In the bottom part of Fig.\,\ref{fig:finding-BHs}, we characterise the approximate maximum distances at which ongoing and proposed missions could detect BH progenitors, based on our findings and their angular resolution, which is key to identifying progenitors among crowded regions.
+We employ an approximate distance-scaling scheme, with the capabilities of HST serving as a baseline for estimating crowding effects.
+Taking the angular resolution for HST as ~0.05'' and the furthest detected and resolved UV-bright SN progenitors with HST at about $33\,\mathrm{Mpc}$, we infer the farthest distance for the other telescopes to resolve BH progenitors as $d = 33 \cdot \frac{0.05''}{\theta}\rm{\,Mpc}$, where $\theta$ is their angular resolution.

-\textit{HST} is uniquely well suited to this task because it combines (i) spatial resolution required to deblend crowded massive-star fields in nearby galaxies, and (ii) access to UV/near-UV filters that are closer to the SED peaks of hot stars.
-UV imaging is particularly important in our framework because the dominant progenitor classes (WC/WO and many BSGs) are intrinsically UV-bright and occupy relatively clean loci in UV--optical colour--magnitude space.
+As shown in Fig.\,\ref{fig:finding-BHs}, \textit{HST} is uniquely well suited to this task because it combines (i) spatial resolution required to deblend crowded massive-star fields in nearby galaxies, and (ii) access to UV/near-UV filters that are closer to the SED peaks of hot stars.
+UV imaging is particularly valuable because the dominant progenitor classes (WC/WO and many BSGs) are intrinsically UV-bright and occupy cleaner loci in UV–optical colour–magnitude space, improving discrimination from cooler stellar populations and reddened contaminants.